Resolution (film)

-Resolution is a 2012 American horror film directed by Justin Benson and Aaron Scott Moorhead, written by Benson, and starring Peter Cilella and Vinny Curran.
-Cilella plays a graphic designer and father-to-be named Michael who, after receiving a troubling email video of his drug-addicted best friend Chris (played by Curran), travels to a remote cabin to save him.
-The 2017 film The Endless shares the same creative universe as Resolution, and may be interpreted as a partial sequel.
+Resolution is a 2012 American horror film directed by Justin Benson and Aaron Moorhead, written by Benson, and starring Peter Cilella and Vinny Curran.
+It follows a graphic designer who travels to a remote cabin to save his drug-addicted best friend.
+The films Spring (2014), The Endless (2017) and Synchronic (2019) share the same creative universe as Resolution and may be interpreted as partial sequels.

 Plot

 Michael Danube, a graphic designer living in the city with his pregnant wife, receives an email containing a video of Chris Daniels, his best friend.
 Chris, a drug addict, has retreated to a remote rural area and has become delusional and erratic.
 A map is included with the video.
 Despite his wife's objections, Michael makes one last attempt to save Chris.
 He promises to return after one week and follows the map.

 At his destination, Michael hears Chris ranting and shooting a pistol.
 Chris invites Michael in and starts ranting about various subjects.
 When Chris refuses to go into rehab, Michael subdues him with a stun gun, handcuffs him, and says that he will make Chris go cold turkey to get sober.
 In the morning, Michael staves off an attempted attack from Chris.

 Later, Micah and Billy, Michael and Chris' old acquaintances, arrive and ask for drugs that Chris is holding.
 After Michael drives them off, Chris warns against messing with them, as they have become violent and unpredictable.
 As he takes a walk, Michael meets members of a UFO religion, then returns to the house and finds a set of strange photographs.
 Micah and Billy return, but Charles, a tribal security guard chases them off.
 Charles tells Michael that Chris is squatting on reservation land, but accepts Michael's bribe in exchange for letting them stay for five days.

 After they discover disturbing film footage, Chris denies sending any emails or videos.
 Michael finds a book full of campfire stories on their doorstep, and, when he returns the book to the library, finds film slides in its place.
 Confused by the items that seem purposefully left for them to find, Michael suggests that it is a prank by Billy and Micah, which Chris dismisses.